Meromorphic Hodge moduli spaces for reductive groups in arbitrary characteristic

-We now prove the two facts above.
-Fact (a) follows from \cite[Ch.
-V, \S5, Thm.
-3]{bourbaki2002lie} and the Corollary following it.
-Indeed, the quoted theorem states that the ring $Sym(V)^W$ is generated by homogeneous elements and the Corollary states that the product of the degrees of the homogeneous generators equal to $|W|.$ Fact (b) follows from the Polarization Identity in Combinatorics, see \cite[Ex.6.50(d)]{grinberg2020notes} for a proof.
+\begin{lemma} We assume the notation in \Cref{rmk: invariants}.
+Assume that $p>n_i, i=1,...,m$ and that $p\nmid |W|$.
+Then the ring of invariants $\Sym(V)^W$ is generated as a $k$-algebra by finitely many elements of the form $sym(v_i^{n_i})$ with $v_i\in V$. \end{lemma} \begin{proof} Recall the polarization identity in combinatorics, see \cite[Ex.6.50(d)]{grinberg2020notes} for a proof.
 Namely, given any commutative ring $X$ and elements $x_i\in X,$ we have the following identity in $X$: